aibaba-ai/aibaba-ai/libs/partners/chroma/README.md

 # langchain-chroma

-This package contains the LangChain integration with Chroma.
+This package contains the AI Agents Force integration with Chroma.

 ## Installation